tipishev/python_debugging_workshop/README.md

 ![Return](/images/walking/6_return.png)

 Or we can type `return` or `r` and stop just before returning to the function above.
+Useful when we lose interest in the current function, got stuck in a loop, or stepped in the function by accident and would like to go back.

 We can also use command `until {line_number}` instead of typing `next` or `n`.

 We can press `next` and it wil

 Here are a couple of immediately useful commands: